 “No time to waste.
 We have to go topside, now,” she said, fierce determination in her blazing violet eyes.

 The air pressure changed and in a span of a breath they were gone.
 Something was desperately wrong and it wasn’t whales, and it probably wasn’t giants.
 More ominously still, the alarm bell had ceased ringing.

-“Grab the bags,” Henrik shouted, throwing the door to the wardrobe open.
+“Grab the bags,” Henrik shouted, throwing wide the door to the wardrobe.

 Christoffer caught his and Filip’s, nearly fumbling them as the ship heaved up like something was trying to break it apart from beneath.
 The hairs on his arms rose heralding Zaria’s return.
 She appeared in a misty shadow whose edges crackled with static and telltale purple light.

 “What’s happening?”
 Christoffer yelled, noticing that she was soaked to her skin, her hair plastered against her skull.

 She gripped their shoulders so tightly her knuckles turned white.
 Air squeezed out of his lungs as she teleported them to the decking of the ship.
 They slammed into the wooden planks, bruising shins and knees as she misjudged the angle of the ship.